Rody10/Coding-Tracker/README.md

 # Coding-Tracker
 Console application to track coding hours.
-It uses a SQLite database and the Spectre.Console library.
+It uses a SQLite database, Dapper and the Spectre.Console library.

-# Habit-Logger application
-This is a Console-based CRUD C# application that uses SQLite.

 ## Requirements
 - [ ] This application has the same requirements as the previous project, except that now you'll be logging your daily coding time.